OpenTelemetry Collectors

 -

-- Choose Application as the collector type, then select the OpenTelemetry option and click Next.
+- Choose Logging as the collector type, then select OpenTelemetry and click Next.

 -

-- Collector Name - Label that will appear in dashboards and reports.
+- Collector Name - Enter a descriptive name for the collector to appear in dashboards and reports.

-- Input Policy (optional) - Policy applied to incoming data
+- Policy (optional) - Assign a policy to apply to incoming data and model responses.

 - Click Save to complete collector registration.